conestack/bdajax/README.txt

 AJAX convenience.

+This package bundles required resources for the use of bdajax inside a ``bfg`` or ``zope`` application.
+It does NOT include the required server implementations.

-This library provides some JavaScript helper functions and a simple dispatcher system which is driven by attributes.
+bdajax provides some JavaScript helper functions and a simple dispatcher system which is driven by attributes.
 These attributes are defined in a XML namespace extension, placed in your XHTML markup.

 You can basically control 3 behaviors with the supported attributes: